ViRehab/VirtualRehabPreSale/docs/PreSale.md

 ⤾ overrides [TimedCrowdsale.hasClosed](TimedCrowdsale.md#hasclosed)

-Signifies whether or not the pre ico has ended.
+Signifies whether or not the presale has ended.

 ```js
 function hasClosed() public view